PHoogestraat/sqlalchemy-challenge_PH2020/README.md

 3. Create query that returns data in JSON format

     A. Precipitation for last year.

     B. List of Stations.

     C. Temprature data.

-    D. Search temprature data by date.
+    D. Search temprature data by date
+    .
     E.Search temprature data by date range.